Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Dataset

 For the authorship style transfer task, style and content can be deeply interwoven and it can sometimes be impossible to independently separate the two \citep{tstsurvey}.
 For example, it may not be possible to plausibly or convincingly style transfer text written by a video game enthusiast source author to the style of a target author who is a distinguished politician. \citet{tstsurvey} recommends limiting the task to ``scenarios where the attribute and semantics can be approximately separated.''
 For this reason, we draw three distinct dataset variants from Reddit that help test the effectiveness low-resource authorship style transfer can achieve in different scenarios.
 In each variant, we choose 15 source authors and 15 target authors and perform style transfer over all pairs, resulting in 225 unique style transfer source-target author pairs per variant.
 Each source-target author pair has 16 Reddit posts, so we style transfer 3,600 posts per dataset variant.

-\begin{itemize} \item \textbf{Random}: 15 source authors and 15 target authors chosen at random. \item \textbf{Single}: 15 source authors and 15 target authors whose 16 posts all belong to ``r/CFB''~\footnote{``r/AskReddit'' is the most common subreddit in our Reddit corpus.
-However, since the posts in AskReddit can be about a wide-range of topics such as science, politics, video games, etc., we chose to draw users who exclusively posted in the second most common subreddit in the dataset, which happened to be ``r/CFB''.} (a subreddit about college football).
+\begin{itemize} \item \textbf{Random}: 15 source authors and 15 target authors chosen at random. \item \textbf{Single}: 15 source authors and 15 target authors whose 16 posts all belong to the most common subreddit, ``r/CFB'' (a subreddit about college football).
 In this variant, using subreddit metadata, we attempt to control for content by ensuring all text involves discussing a consistent topic. \item \textbf{Diverse}: 15 source authors and 15 target authors whose 16 posts belong to at least 13 different subreddits.
 In this variant, using subreddit metadata, we attempt to ensure any source author or target author posts about a diverse number of topics. \end{itemize}

 We hypothesize authorship style transfer over the ``Random'' dataset may be difficult or impossible due to the nature of the stark differences in topics source and target authors regularly discuss.